josephfusco/bitbucket-contained/README.md

 # Bitbucket Contained
-Userstyles to prevent fluid behavior of Bitbucket
+Chrome Extension that prevents fluid behavior of Bitbucket